-Unfortunately, like most pets, rabbits can contract a number of different types of parasite.
-These can be inside (endoparasites) or outside (exoparasites) your rabbits’ bodies.
+Like most other pets, rabbits can contract a number of different parasites.
+These can be both inside (endoparasites) and outside (exoparasites) your rabbit’s bodies.

-Whilst endoparasites usually have symptoms like illness, exoparasites are sometimes large enough to be seen by the owners.
-Some of the main types of exoparasite are as follows:
+While most endoparasites result in symptoms such as illness, exoparasites can sometimes be large enough to be seen by the owners.
+Some of the most common types of exoparasite are as follows:

-Fleas - fleas are small insects that can live off of humans and rabbits alike.
-These little parasites suck your blood for their meals, and leave itchy and painful bite marks behind in return!
-They also carry a number of nasty diseases, such as myxomatosis, so it’s wise to take action if you suspect a flea infestation.
-If you notice that your rabbit is scratching a lot, and has lots of dark brown material in their fur (material that turns red on contact with water), then it could be that your rabbit has fleas.
+Fleas are small insects that like off the blood of other animals.
+These critters suck out the blood for their meals, and in return leave itchy and painful bite marks.
+They can also carry a number of nasty diseases, such as myxomatosis, so it’s wise to take action as fast as possible if you suspect that there has been an outbreak of fleas.
+Telltale signs of fleas are scratching, and a lot of brown material in the rabbit’s fur (this material then turns red on contact with water).
 Use a flea comb to check their hair for confirmation, then use a rabbit-friendly flea treatment, following the instructions carefully.

-Ticks - ticks, like fleas, are also bloodsucking parasites.
-Ticks will embed their mouths in the rabbit’s body and suck their blood until they are full up.
-At this stage they’ll be really visible - as big grey blobs stuck to your poor pets.
-Like fleas, ticks can transfer a lot of nasty diseases to your pets, so it’s best to try to prevent them, and to keep an eye out for them when you’re thoroughly checking your rabbit’s health each week.
-Any grass you offer to your pets should be checked for these parasites, and you can get rabbit-friendly tick prevention methods from your local veterinarian.
+Ticks, much like fleas, are also blood sucking parasites.
+Ticks embed their mouths into the rabbits body and will suck their blood until they are full up.
+The longer a tick remains attached to the rabbit, the more visible it will be.
+Sometimes they can be the size of a pea or even larger.
+Like fleas, ticks can transfer lots of nasty diseases onto your pets, so it is best to try and prevent them.
+Any grass you offer your rabbits will need to be checked for parasites, and you can get rabbit-friendly tick prevention methods from your local veterinarian.